AgentTorch/AgentTorch/docs/tutorials/config_api/index.md

 ## Prerequisites

 Before starting this tutorial, make sure you have:
-- AgentTorch installed (`pip install agent-torch`)
+- AgentTorch installed
-- Basic understanding of agent-based modeling concepts
+- Basic understanding of agent-based simulation concepts
-- Python 3.10 or higher

 ## Project Structure